horapusa-lk/XSC/README.md

-# Hora Pusa SSH Script
+# XSC SSH Script

 ------------------------------------------------------------------------

 ### Introduction

-* Hora Pusa SSH Script is a script for install ssh server on your ubuntu vps
+* XSC SSH Script is a script for install ssh server on your ubuntu vps
 ------------------------------------------------------------------------

 ### Operating System Requirements

-Hora Pusa works on any of the following operating systems:<br>
+XSC works on any of the following operating systems:<br>
 <br>
 * Ubuntu 20.04<br>
 * Ubuntu 18.04<br>